aryamanarora/amr-evaluation/README.md

 * Gold: `train_pred/unaligned/train_gold.txt`
 * Gold with alignments: `train_pred/aligned/train.aligned.txt`

-The output is sent to `out.html` and `out2.html`, which can be opened in your favourite browser.
+The output is sent to `out.html` and `out2.html`, which can be opened in your favourite browser as well as copied into a spreadsheet.